Academics at SCA

 History

-Primary classes learn about key moments in history within the time period being studied in the Grammar levels through immersing unit studies.
+Primary classes learn about key moments and people in history within the time period being studied in the Grammar levels through exciting readings, recitations, and role play.

 Guided Study

-Meets on Tuesdays; Optional Study and Enrichment Day on Wednesdays
+Meets on Tuesdays; Optional Study day on Wednesdays

-The Grammar stage provides the foundation for future classical studies by building a framework of knowledge through each subject area (Art, Bible, Grammar, Latin, Literature, Science, World History).
+The Grammar stage provides the foundation for future classical studies by building a framework of knowledge through each subject area (Art, Bible, Grammar, Latin/Greek, Literature, Science, History).
 Questions of who, what, where, and when are the focus, and memorization is a key part of learning.
-At CCA we give students context for what they're memorizing because it lays a strong foundation for future learning in the Logic level.
+At SCA we give students context for what they're memorizing because it lays a strong foundation for future learning in the Logic level.

 Biblical Studies